dmatsanganis/Android_The_Birthday_Problem/README.md

 ## Execution Example:
 Given a group of 20 people and performing 10,000 simulation runs, your program should report that 41.24% of the time there were two people that shared the same birthday.
+You can also see the image below:

 ![Capture](https://user-images.githubusercontent.com/34712449/99596834-a6657b80-29ff-11eb-9da1-34a8f09942ef.PNG)